 Site Section Links

 So, what's the problem?
-There IS a HUGE problem, but first let's set some context.
+Well, there IS a HUGE problem, but first let's set some context.

 In times previous to the recent modern era, the daily, routine demands of life were much more onerous and oppressive.